 Today more than 500,000 families risk losing their homes due to the sharp practices of builders and acts of omission and commission of the local governing body.
 This is because of the ruling against such buildings given by the Bombay High Court.

 The question is should these buildings remain or go.
 As this directly affects the future of 500,000 families one would take a sympathetic view of the situation and seek some kind of regularization of the buildings.
 But does such an approach do justice to the other residents of the city?
 Should the government not punish the original land owners who committed a fraud on the builders and developers?
-Should the builders and developers not be punished for constructing even when
+Should the builders and developers not be punished for constructing even when being completely aware of the fate that awaited such development?

 My take on the issue is that all these buildings should go.
 The builders and developers who constructed on such deemed forest land should be penalized by asking them to provide free housing of the same size to the affected residents.
 Government should provide land at alternate place for such development free of cost and residents should not be asked to pay for the cost of construction.